onestay/RedditImageCrawler/README.md

 ## Installation
-*Download and Install Nodejs (https://nodejs.org/) *Download or clone this report
+*Download and Install Nodejs (https://nodejs.org/)

+*Download or clone this repo

 *In the folder where you cloned/unzipped it open a command prompt and type: